BuyMyMojo/another_ssimulacra2_cli/README.md

   [OUT]        Output folder or `.csv` file.
 Requires --folders

 Options:
+  -t, --threads <THREADS>
+          Choose how many cpu threads to use. defaults to your core count!
   -f, --folders
           If input paths are folders, process all images in the folders.
 This assumes the files are named the same in both folders.
       --colour-space <COLOUR_SPACE>